 Orphan Care Provider C (OCP-C) - Southern Mozambique

-OCP-C has one of the more varied history in orphan care settings than the others in the interview group.
+OCP-C has one of the more varied histories in orphan care settings than the others in the interview group.
 Her experience spans several continents with a cumulative history of about 25 years as an OCP.
 She has 15 years experience in Mozambique in two care facilities. and is an university trained social worker with a heart for children with AIDS.

 OCP-C does not have a definitive exit plan or program because, as she says, “Kids are so different.”
 Some who are 18 are still in primary school.
 Her exit plan then is on a child-by-child basis taking into account where each child is when they arrive.
 She also plays it somewhat loose with the Mozambican government regulations for the 18 year old requirement.
 She runs her facility a bit more fluidly since she has the latitude.
 To date, her social worker hasn’t enforced the regulation.